• Skip to primary navigation

 Jump to Recipe

-Have a recipe that calls for self rising flour but don't have any at home?
+Have a recipe that calls for self-rising flour but don't have any at home?
 Not to fear!
-This DIY recipe is all you'll need and only requires three common ingredients which you probably do have on hand-with an option for gluten free.
+This DIY recipe is all you'll need and requires just three common ingredients which you probably do have on hand, with an option for gluten free.

 Homemade self rising flour in a glass bowl on a parchment paper lined table.

-This recipe always comes in handy when I find a baking recipe I really want to make only to discover I don't have perhaps the most important ingredient: self rising flour!
-Actually, this "recipe" is not so much of a recipe as it is a substitute for self rising flour-and that's the beauty of baking science!
-The three ingredients in this flour are likely the same exact ones as the store bought version; so you should still have the same great result.
+This recipe always comes in handy when I find a baking recipe I really want to make only to discover I don't have perhaps the most important ingredient: self-rising flour!
+Actually, this "recipe" is not so much of a recipe as it is a substitute for self-rising flour, and that's the beauty of baking science.
+The three ingredients in this flour are likely the same exact ones in the store bought version, so you should still have the same great result.

 I actually prefer to just make this particular flour at home now instead of buying the pre-made version because I just don't do enough baking during certain times of the year to justify the separate product.
 But I always have all-purpose flour, baking powder and salt on hand, so I can just whip up (or whisk up in this case) a batch of this self rising flour replacement.
 Boom.
-And in case you're wondering, my favorite recipe to use it in is this 2 ingredient bagel recipe (so easy and so good!)
+And in case you're wondering, my favorite recipe to use it in is this 2 ingredient bagel recipe (so fun to make, and so tasty!)

 Oh, and if you need a gluten free version (which is almost impossible to find locally!)
 I've included instructions for how to make that below as well, and it's nearly just as easy.